Full Title: Ecosystem Modeling to Improve Fisheries Management in the Gulf of Mexico

 Award Amount: $1,167,586

-Why we care: The population of a recreationally or commercially important fish species can be influenced by several factors such as the abundance of its prey, the abundance of its predators, mortality events, and ocean conditions which can determine if early life stages make it to suitable nursery habitat.
-Understanding how these factors interact is not easy, but advances in computer modeling in the Gulf of Mexico is making it possible to develop computer-based ecosystem models that take many of these factors into account.
+Why it matters: The population of a recreationally or commercially important fish species can be influenced by several factors such as harvest, the abundance of its prey, the abundance of its predators, mortality events, and ocean conditions.
+Understanding how these factors interact and quantifying the effects is not easy.
+Advances in ecosystem simulation models in the Gulf of Mexico is making it possible to incorporate these factors into the assessment of valuable fishery species and improve our ability to manage.

-Expected Outcome: This project will integrate fisheries managers into the continued development of computer-based ecosystem models for the Gulf of Mexico and produce model outputs relevant to the decisions managers face.
-This project will update computer-based ecosystem models for gag grouper and Gulf menhaden that address specific challenges with managing those important fisheries.
+Expected Outcome: This project will integrate fisheries managers into the continued development of computer-based ecosystem models for the Gulf of Mexico and produce model outputs that are necessary for stock assessment and relevant to the decisions managers face.
+This project is expected to improve stock assessment and inform catch limits for gag grouper by providing historical and near-real time estimates of red tide impacts.
+This project will also evaluate tradeoffs associated with menhaden harvest and develop new management reference points that take into account their important role in the ecosystem.